 March 13, 2014

-Tango contains the dream, longing and hope of the early immigrants to Argentina.
-It is a utopia where brotherly love, intimacy, affinity and kindness triumph over animosity, prejudice, hatred and injuries, where peace and harmony are achieved through submission, agreement, cooperation and accommodation rather than contest, competition, hostility and aggression, where masculinity and femininity comfort each other and bring out the best in each other, and where people can enjoy a temporary relief from the conflicts and stresses of everyday life.
-(See Tango: The Historical and Cultural Impacts.)
+Tango embodies the dreams, longings, and hopes of the early immigrants to Argentina.
+It offers a utopia—a refuge where brotherly love, intimacy, fellowship, and kindness prevail over animosity, prejudice, hatred, and pain.
+In this sanctuary, peace and harmony are achieved through trust, cooperation, and accommodation rather than conflict, competition, and aggression.
+It is a space where the two sexes complement and comfort one another, rather than clashing in hostility.
+Tango provides a temporary escape from the pressures and stresses of modern life (see Tango: The Historical and Cultural Impacts).

-The popularity of tango in our times is a profound phenomenon.
-We dream of a society that is equal, fair, friendly, cooperative, orderly and harmonious like a well-organized milonga, not a society that is driven by self-interest and imbued with competition, hostility, injury, stress, madness, inequality, division, and shooting.
-Those who blindly pursue modernization need to reflect on reality.
-Is modernity worth pursuing at the expense of humanity and the environment?
-A blogger wrote, "The world is like water and man is like ink.
-What man does to the world is what ink does to water.
-With the passage of time, ink only makes water muddier, not clearer.
-Comparing to today's postmodern world, the past is simpler, purer, hence better."
-A woman wrote, "In modern-day life we are centered around our work, which demands aggression.
-But if we keep being aggressive in our marriage, constantly fighting for self-interest and pushing our partner to make concessions until he gives up, then such marriage can only create an unhappy person."
-A Facebook friend wrote, "How many American businessmen lie in a hospital bed, after their heart attack, before they look around and ask themselves, 'How did I end up spending my life this way... working too many hours... the love of my life is a stranger, if we haven't divorced...
+The enduring popularity of tango in today’s world is a profound phenomenon.
+It speaks to our collective longing for a society that is equal, fair, friendly, cooperative, orderly, and harmonious—like a well-organized milonga.
+Contrast this with a society driven by self-interest and plagued by competition, hostility, stress, madness, inequality, and division.
+Those who place blind faith in modernization must confront reality.
+One blogger aptly observed, "The world is like water, and humans are like ink.
+What humans do to the world is like what ink does to water; over time, the ink only makes the water muddier, not clearer.
+Compared to our postmodern world, the past seems simpler, purer, and better."
+Another poignant reflection comes from a woman who wrote, "In modern life, we center everything around work, which demands aggression.
+But if we bring that aggression into our marriages—constantly fighting for self-interest, forcing our partner to concede—what can such a marriage create but unhappy people?"
+A similar sentiment was shared by a blogger who questioned: "How many American businessmen lie in a hospital bed, after their heart attack, before they look around and ask themselves, 'How did I end up spending my life this way?
+Working too many hours... the love of my life is a stranger, if we haven't divorced...
 I missed my children growing up because I worked too much...
-I spent my lifetime, not with my friends, but pursuing financial security... and in the end, I ended up here?'"
-Indeed, modernization is like a fatal attraction that causes us to lose the essence of being human.
-What happened to our sanity?
-Why an intelligent species who have invented computers, internet and GPS couldn't build a world for ourselves that makes more sense?
-(See The World Needs a Different Philosophy.)
+I spent my lifetime not with my friends but pursuing financial security... and in the end, I ended up here?'"

-I believe this universal reflection on modernity versus humanity, this yearning for a balanced life and a harmonious society, is not irrelevant to the revival of tango today.
-One hundred years ago, immigrants far away from home created this dance in which they placed their dream, a dance full of human spirit and beauty, a dance that highlights connection, fraternity, cooperation and harmony.
+I believe this universal reflection on modernity versus humanity, this yearning for a balanced life and a harmonious society, is deeply connected to the revival of tango today.
+A century ago, immigrants far from home created this dance in which they placed their dream, a dance full of human spirit and beauty, a dance that highlights connection, fraternity, cooperation, unity, and harmony.
 Today's tango dancers are chasing the same dream, I believe.
 People who have the fortune to get involved in tango must take the responsibility to preserve this sanctuary for mankind.
-We not only need to teach others how to dance tango but also teach its values, because without these values, tango, too, will be assimilated by the world.
-(See The Freedom in Tango.)
+We not only need to teach people how to dance tango but also promote its values, because without these values, tango, too, will be assimilated by the world (see How You Dance Matters).

 3 comments: